4-10-050 NONCONFORMING STRUCTURES:

 a.
 The structure shall not be enlarged unless the enlargement is conforming, except as identified in subsection A4b of this Section.

 a.
-Single Family Dwellings: Any legally established single family dwelling damaged by fire or an act of God may be rebuilt to its same size, location, and height on the same site, subject to all relevant fire and life safety codes.
-Restoration improvements shall commence within one year of the damage, and shall continue in conformance with approved building or construction permits, otherwise the structure shall lose its restoration authorization and status.
+Single Family Dwellings: Any legally established single family dwelling deemed unsafe by the Building Official, damaged by fire, explosion or an act of God, may be rebuilt to its same size, location, and height on the same site, subject to all relevant fire and life safety codes without limitation on value.
+Restoration or reconstruction shall be initiated by a building permit application within one year of a fire, explosion, or an act of God.
+If a building permit application has not been submitted within one year from the date of the fire or other casualty, the structure shall be deemed abandoned and not allowed to be restored or reconstructed.

 b.
-Other Legal Nonconforming Structures: The work shall not exceed fifty percent (50%) of the latest assessed or appraised value of the building or structure at the time such damage occurred, otherwise any restoration or reconstruction shall conform to the regulations specified in this Title; provided, that restoration work is initiated by permit application within one year of a fire, explosion, or an act of God.
-If a permit application has not been submitted within one year from the date of the fire or other casualty the structure shall be deemed abandoned and not allowed to be restored or reconstructed.
+Other Legal Nonconforming Structures: The work shall not exceed fifty percent (50%) of the latest assessed or appraised value of the building or structure at the time such damage occurred, otherwise any restoration or reconstruction shall conform to the regulations specified in this Title; provided, that restoration work is initiated by a building permit application within one year of a fire, explosion, or an act of God.
+If a complete building permit application has not been submitted within one year from the date of the fire or other casualty the structure shall be deemed abandoned and not allowed to be restored or reconstructed.

 C. EXEMPTION DUE TO CITY ACQUISITION:

-No structure shall be considered nonconforming when the nonconformity would be created by the City’s acquisition of an interest in the property that creates the nonconformity, such as through condemnation for a road widening.
+No structure shall be considered nonconforming when the City’s acquisition of an interest in the property creates the nonconformity, such as through condemnation for a road widening.
 For the purposes of this exemption, signs shall not be considered a conforming structure.
 (Ord.
 4963, 5-13-2002; Ord.
 5559, 10-25-2010; Ord.
 5601, 6-6-2011; Ord.
-5647, 12-12-2011)
+5647, 12-12-2011; Ord.
+5869, 12-11-2017)